zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 In certain scenarios the Grid may be invisible when initialized - for example when placed inside an initially inactive TabStrip tab or in another widget.
 In such cases there are generally two options - initialize the Grid first, while its element is still visible, or initialize the Grid in a suitable event of the parent Widget (e.g. TabStrip `activate`).

-> Due to browser limitations, which cannot be avoided, **virtual scrolling works with up to a couple of million records** (depending on the browser).
-Using a larger row count than that can produce unexpected results.
+> Due to height-related browser limitations, which cannot be avoided, **virtual scrolling works with up to a couple of million records** (depending on the browser).
+Using a larger row count than that can produce unexpected behavior or Javascript errors.
+In such cases, revert to standard paging.

 #### Remove the vertical scrollbar